imagineLife/big-site/content/k8s/in-depth/helm.md

 # helm search hub <val here>
 helm search hub wordpress
 ```

+[Artifacthub](https://artifacthub.io) seems to be the growing place to store helm charts - something like the npm repo of k8s configurations.
 ### Consider alternative helm repositories
 There are a bunch of helm chart repos, like one in bitnami.
 ```bash